UK Deer Species: The 6 Types Of UK Deer [Explained]

 When it comes to English wildlife, the deer is perhaps one of the most iconic, and in terms of UK Deer Species, there are actually numerous different types of deer that come in a variety of shapes and sizes.

-With this in mind, we’ve come up with some key features of the six most common UK Deer Species in our handy guide plus we reveal all about the deer that we have here roaming the Easthampstead Park grounds.
+With this in mind, we’ve come up with some key features of the six most common UK Deer Species in our handy guide plus we reveal all about the deer that we have here roaming free in the Easthampstead Park grounds.

 We hope you enjoy the read.